CUBI INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Customers Bancorp, Inc. Investors With Substantial Losses Have Opportunity To Le...

-NEW YORK, Dec.
-13, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Customers Bancorp, Inc. ("Customers Bancorp" or "the Company") (NYSE: CUBI ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
+16, 2024 (GLOBE NEWSWIRE) -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Customers Bancorp, Inc. (“Customers Bancorp” or“the Company”) (NYSE: CUBI) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Customers Bancorp securities between March 1, 2024 and August 8, 2024, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: bgandg/CUBI.
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Customers Bancorp securities between March 1, 2024 and August 8, 2024, both dates inclusive (the“Class Period”).
+Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/CUBI.

 Case Details